 Whether or not you decide to fast, it is possible that problems such as dizziness, blurred vision and cramping could occur.
 If you have any of these or other symptoms that concern you, speak to your doctor immediately.

-- wholewheat breads, with a little jam, cheese
+- wholewheat bread, with a little jam, cheese

 - high-fibre cereal with semi-skimmed milk

 - fresh and dried fruit, including bananas and dates